fredpdavis/oshealab_genomic_scripts/README.md

     iii. don't edit stuff unless you understand what you're doing.

     iv.
 Turn off Mac autocorrect for quotes.
 Apostrophes and quotes have specific meanings in scripts.
-By default, Mac's will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into the terminal to test -- because the command line (or shell) doesn't like fancy quotes.
+By default, Macs will often change these kinds of characters to curly quotes that will break the command -- this is a problem when eg, you try to copy and paste a command into a script that you are editing, or into the terminal to test a command.

-5. Trust no one (especially yourself!)
+5. Trust no one, especially yourself

-    This is of course an exaggeration, but be skeptical of all your results.
+    This is of course an exaggeration -- ultimately you are trusting multiple layers of software that operate the sequencer through to the programs that generate the figures you will intrepret.
+Be skeptical of all results.
     Don't over-interpret or assume your results are correct: lots of things can and do go wrong.
 Do you have positive and negative controls?
 If something looks weird, it probably is.